 What’s the greatest invention ever?

 As a keen cyclist, I’d have to say the bike.
 Living in Cardiff, I am lucky enough to do mountain biking locally and I commute on my bike whenever I can.
-The simplicity of it is just great.
+I love the simplicity of it.

 - Haydn Ellis building won the Design Through Innovation Award (RICS 2015 Awards Wales) and the BREEAM Higher Education Award Wales 2012.